schoeberl/cae-lab/finasgmt/README.md

 ### Output

-The output files must be binary and contain the content of registers x0-x31, in that order.
-Remember that registers in RISC-V are 64 bits, which means they can be stored and written from your program as Java (or similar) longs.
+You should print out the register content at the program end.
+Additional for the final check you shall implement a binary dump of the register contents of registers x0-x31, in that order.

 ## Tasks

-In this assingment you have x tasks to fulfill
+In this assignment you have x tasks to fulfill.

 ### Task 1

 In this task you have to write the main simulator.
 Your simulator must support reading an input file containing a RISC-V program and write the output file after execution.
-It must also support executing the progrtam instructions in order and support the base arithmetic instructions.
+It must also support executing the program instructions in order and support the base arithmetic instructions.

 ### Task 2